cms30minutes/cms-30-minutes/README.md

 # help-i-need-a-cms-in-30-minutes

 Companion app for my talk "Hjelp!
 Jeg trenger et CMS om 30 minutter, hva gjør jeg?"

+## Forking

+Remember to change the `API_BASE` variable in `constants.ts`, so it points to the vercel url for your CMS-repository.

 ## Slides